bbc/res/README.md

 ### Testmine

-The testmine reporter is very similar to the testrail reporter, but doesn't require you to sync your test definitions before you submit a run.
+The Testmine reporter is very similar to the TestRail reporter, but doesn't require you to sync your test definitions before you submit a run.

-You need to create a project file in the root of your test code, the file should be called .testmine.yaml, and looks like this:
+You need to create a project file in the root of your test code, the file should be called .testmine.yaml, and should look like this:

     testmine_url: 'mytestmineinstance.bbc.co.uk'
     authentication: 'authenticationkey'